shieldgenerator7/DnD-Stories/KrakenRaid/KrakenRaid_Rules.md

 Additionally, attacks of opportunity are made at disadvantage.

-Tripping: When someone leaves your reach, you can use your reaction to trip them.
-Make a weapon attack, that becomes the DC.
-They must succeed on a Dexterity saving throw against that DC, or fall prone.

 # Grapple Checks

 To grapple a creature, make an Athletics check.
 The creature may make a contested Athletics check or Acrobatics check.
 If you roll higher, you grapple the creature.
 If the target rolls higher, you do not grapple the creature.
 If it is a tie, you grapple the creature, but they get advantage on the next check they make to break free of the grapple.